 A system repair disk is used to restore system images to your computer, particularly if your computer can’t boot normally.
 If you have your original Windows installation media, you don’t need a system repair disk.

-I’ll cover creating one, as well as restoring your image, in a separate article.
+I cover creating one, as well as restoring your image, in separate articles.

 For now, congratulations!
 You have a system image backup.

 Subscribe to Confident Computing!
 Less frustration and more confidence, solutions, answers, and tips in your inbox every week.